Errol, Perth and Kinross: Present-day Errol

 Errol School is a primary school with eight primary classes and a large nursery class; it was last extended in April 2017 to cope with increased numbers of pupils.

-Errol has two general grocery shops; other local amenities include a chip shop, a post office, a pub, a community centre, a pharmacy and a hairdresser.
+Errol has two general grocery shops; other local amenities include a chip shop, a pub, a community centre, a pharmacy and a hairdresser.
+The post office closed in 2023, after the owners retired.
+The Lass O'Gowrie Cafe opened within the village in the old Picture House at the tail-end of the Covid pandemic in 2022.

 The local winery Cairn O'Mohr has won many awards for its wines made from local produce such as oak sap, rhubarb and brambles and is situated on the same farmyard at East Inchmichael Farm as Gillies & Mackay Ltd, a local shed company.

 The paths in the path network around Errol are many and varied, with the most popular for leisure use probably being the Gas Brae path down to the river and the reed beds.
 Some of these paths belong to the Perth & Kinross Council Core Path Network.
 Maintenance is carried out by a combination of individual volunteers, the local land-owners such as Errol Park, and an organisation called Carse of Gowrie Group (CoGG).
 Expansion of the path network (as of 2020) remains an aspiration by the community.

 On 27 April 2020, during a prolonged dry spell of weather, the River Tay reed beds at Errol caught fire and almost 2 mi of reeds were lost destroying the nests of rare bearded tits and marsh harriers.
 A local pilot dropped 77,000 litres of water from the river on the heart of the fire in an operation involving nine appliances directed by the Scottish Fire and Rescue Service.